Felvincc/SHS-Class-Scheduler/README.md

 there will be multiple customizable settings

 ex.
-How many breaks per day, how far each classroom will be from each other, how early schedule starts, how late schedule ends,
+How many breaks per day,
+how far each classroom will be from each other, how early schedule starts, how late schedule ends,

+possibly sub genetic algorithms for each setting